 If any of these restrictions are a problem for you, please consider a Dedicated Network for your server.

 Your server is not subjected to a firewall and has unrestricted access to the internet by default.

-If your server is the victim or source of network attacks or spam distribution then certain ports may be temporarily blocked.
-Ports that may be blocked include UDP/53 and TCP/25.
+If your server is the victim or source of network attacks or spam distribution then certain ports may be blocked.
+Ports that may be blocked are listed below.
 Make sure to secure your server and keep your firewall correctly configured!

 Real-time Traffic Shaping

 For example; A torrent seed box may be loaded with files and seeding at a constant speed of 100Mbps.
 After approximately an hour of this behavior, the server will be limited to 90Mbps.
-If the transfer continues, over several hours the server's port will be gradually limited to a minimum of 10Mbps.
-If at any point the sustained transfer stops, the server's port will be reset to its full speed.
+If the transfer continues, over some time the server's port will be gradually limited to a minimum of 5Mbps.
+If at any point the sustained transfer stops, the server's port will be reset back to its full speed.

 All servers enjoy direct peering with major Cambodian ISPs via the Cambodian Network Exchange.
 Domestic traffic (traffic that does not leave Cambodia) is excluded from Real-time Traffic Shaping!
 If you require domestic speeds of over 100Mbps, please consider upgrading your network port.